 Joshua Smith, Web Developer and Database Administrator

 Josh oversees the production and operation of the website and database.
 Josh also manages the membership database and advises the Regional team members on technical logistics for regional events and websites.

 Kim Turrisi, Director of Special Projects

 Tracy Barrett, Regional Advisor Coordinator (US)

 Tracy is the head coordinator of the regional advisors in the United States and serves on the SCBWI Advisory Board.
-Tracy oversees all the Regions within the United States.
+Tracy oversees all the regions within the United States.
 She was the Midsouth Regional Advisor for ten years.
-She is the author of numerous books for young readers, including the award-winning biographical novel, Anna of Byzantium (Delacorte, 1999).
-Her most recent publications are two young adult novels, Dark of the Moon (Harcourt, 2011) and King of Ithaka (Henry Holt, 2010), and the four books in the middle grade series The Sherlock Files (Henry Holt).
-Nonfiction includes The Ancient Greek World and The Ancient Chinese World (The World in Ancient Times, Oxford University Press).
-Before becoming the Regional Advisor Coordinator, Tracy was the Regional Advisor for the Midsouth from 1999 to 2009.
-She was awarded the SCBWI Work-In-Progress Grant in 2005 and a grant from the National Endowment for the Humanities in 1994.
-She holds a B.A. with Honors in Classics from Brown University, and an M.A. and PhD in Medieval Italian Literature from the University of California, Berkeley.
-She lives in Nashville, Tennessee, where she recently retired from teaching at Vanderbilt University.
+She is the author of numerous books for young readers, including the award-winning biographical novel, Anna of Byzantium.
+Her most recent publications are Marabel and the Book of Fate, Freefall Summer, and The Song of Orpheus: The Greatest Greek Myths You Never Heard.
+She has been awarded the SCBWI Work-in-Progress Grant and a grant from the National Endowment for the Humanities.
+She holds a B.A. with Honors in Classics from Brown University, and an M.A. and Ph.D. in Medieval Italian Literature from the University of California, Berkeley.
+She lives in Nashville, TN.

 Kathleen Ahrens, International Regional Advisor Chairperson